As a graduate of KGI’s PharmD program, you will be prepared for the increasingly diverse roles pharmacists play in providing healthcare.

-Along with a Doctor of Pharmacy degree, KGI graduates receive a certificate in one of four areas.
+Along with a Doctor of Pharmacy Degree, KGI graduates receive a certificate in one of three main areas:

 If there’s anything we can do, be sure to connect with our admissions team.
 You can also check out more information on cost and aid and how to apply.